-Sometimes called the “sunshine vitamin” because it is made in our skin upon exposure to sunlight, most Americans do suffer from insufficient amounts of vitamin D, especially in the winter.
+Sometimes called the “sunshine vitamin” because it is made in our skin upon exposure to sunlight, most Americans and many people worldwide suffer from insufficient amounts of vitamin D, especially in the winter.
 Insufficient vitamin D is a serious concern.
 John Jacob Cannell, MD, the founder of the non-profit Vitamin D Council explains, “Current research indicates vitamin D deficiency plays a role in causing seventeen varieties of cancer as well as heart disease, stroke, hypertension, autoimmune diseases, diabetes, depression, chronic pain, osteoarthritis, osteoporosis, muscle weakness, muscle wasting, birth defects and periodontal disease.”

 As “Lagne” from a CNN blog on keratosis pilaris says, “I’ve been a lifelong KP sufferer.
 I’ve tried it all – scrubbing, not scrubbing, chemical/manual exfoliators, AHA moisturizers, evvvverything.
 When I moved to Florida and started spending lots of time in the sun, my KP completely disappeared.
 It actually made me laugh – years of effort and hundreds of dollars, and all I had to do was get out in the sun.
 I usually spend a few hours in the sun with a little sunscreen; the benefits last about two months before I feel the bumps start to reoccur.”